Community Guidelines

 Outing.
 Revealing or threatening to reveal someone's sexual orientation, gender identity, or intersex status without their explicit consent.

-2.2 Protecting gender-affirming healthcare discussions.
-Fluxer recognises that access to gender-affirming healthcare matters greatly to transgender, nonbinary, and intersex people.
-We draw a clear line between protected discussion and prohibited content.
+2.2 Gender-affirming healthcare discussions.
+Access to gender-affirming healthcare matters greatly to transgender, nonbinary, and intersex people.
+There is a clear line between protected discussion and prohibited content.

-Content that is allowed includes sharing personal experiences with gender-affirming care (including hormone therapy, surgery, and other treatments), providing peer support, sharing resources, and discussing healthcare options.
-Sharing medical information consistent with the consensus of major medical organisations (such as the World Health Organisation, the American Medical Association, the Endocrine Society, and the World Professional Association for Transgender Health) is also allowed, as is advocating for healthcare access, insurance coverage, or policy changes, coming-out discussions and identity exploration, and discussing experiences of detransition in a personal, supportive, or informational context.
+Allowed content includes personal experiences with gender-affirming care (hormone therapy, surgery, and other treatments), peer support, resources, and discussion of healthcare options.
+Sharing medical information consistent with the consensus of major medical organisations, such as the World Health Organisation, the American Medical Association, the Endocrine Society, and the World Professional Association for Transgender Health, is also allowed.
+So is advocating for healthcare access, insurance coverage, or policy changes, coming-out discussion and identity exploration, and discussion of detransition in a personal, supportive, or informational context.

-Content that is not allowed includes promoting conversion therapy or practices designed to change someone's sexual orientation or gender identity, deliberately spreading medical misinformation that contradicts established scientific and medical consensus in order to deny transgender identities or discourage evidence-based care (for example, falsely claiming that all gender-affirming care is experimental or has been "debunked"), using concern about healthcare as a pretext to deny, mock, or undermine transgender identities, and targeting individuals who have shared their healthcare experiences with harassment or ridicule.
+Prohibited content includes promoting conversion therapy or practices designed to change someone's sexual orientation or gender identity, deliberately spreading medical misinformation that contradicts established scientific and medical consensus to deny transgender identities or discourage evidence-based care, using concern about healthcare as a pretext to deny, mock, or undermine transgender identities, and targeting people who have shared healthcare experiences with harassment or ridicule.

-How we assess borderline cases.
-Good-faith discussion of healthcare policy, medical research, individual experiences (including critical ones), and evolving scientific understanding is permitted.
-We distinguish between genuine engagement with complex topics and bad-faith efforts to delegitimise transgender people or deny them healthcare.
-When assessing content in this area, we look at whether the content engages with evidence and arguments in good faith, whether it targets specific individuals or communities with hostility, whether it uses medical or scientific framing as a pretext for harassment or identity denial, and the overall context, including the Community where it was posted, the user's history, and the discussion thread.
+How borderline cases are assessed.
+Good-faith discussion of healthcare policy, medical research, individual experiences, including critical ones, and evolving scientific understanding is permitted.
+We distinguish genuine engagement with complex topics from bad-faith efforts to delegitimise transgender people or deny them healthcare.
+We look at whether the content engages with evidence in good faith, targets people or communities with hostility, uses medical or scientific framing as a pretext for harassment or identity denial, and fits the wider context.

 2.3 Exceptions to hate speech rules.
-The following are generally not considered violations.
+The following are generally not treated as violations.

 Self-referential use of reclaimed language.
 Members of a group may use reclaimed terms (including slurs) to refer to themselves or within their community.
-We assess this contextually: use of reclaimed language in a space primarily composed of that community is treated differently from use directed at strangers.
+This is assessed contextually: use of reclaimed language in a space primarily composed of that community is treated differently from use directed at strangers.

 Academic, educational, and documentary content.
 Discussion of hate speech, discrimination, and historical atrocities in academic, educational, journalistic, or documentary contexts is permitted when the purpose is to inform, educate, analyse, or condemn.
-The content must not itself promote hatred, and should include appropriate framing and context.
+The content must not promote hatred and should include appropriate framing.

 Counter-speech.
 Calling out, criticising, or arguing against hateful content or ideologies is protected speech.
 Quoting hateful content in order to condemn it is not itself a violation.